Permuting the roots of univariate polynomials whose coefficients depend on parameters: Proofs for Problem 1

-For the second part, observe that the involutions $x\mapsto x^{-1}$ and $t\mapsto t^{-1}$ induce the symmetry along the first and second coordinate axis in the lattice of monomials $\Z^2$.
-The multiplication by $x^pt^q$ induces the translation by $(p,q)$ in the lattice of monomials.
+For the second part, observe that the involutions $x\mapsto x^{-1}$ and $y\mapsto y^{-1}$ induce reflections along the horizontal and vertical axes, respectively, in the monomial lattice $\Z^2$.
+The multiplication by $x^i y^j$ corresponds to translation by the vector $(i,j)$ in $\Z^2$.